quantform/docs/source/includes/_cookbook.md

 # Setup a development environment

-This section describes how to setup a development environment.
-Before start please, visit and download Node.js installer from official node [homepage](https://nodejs.org/en/download/).
+This section describes how to set up a development environment.
+Before start please, visit and download Node.js installer from the official node [homepage](https://nodejs.org/en/download/).

-Use terminal to install quantform CLI globally:

-<code>$ yarn global add @quantform/cli</code>

-Create new folder and initialize project files:

-<code>qf init</code>
+You should also have a <code>npx</code> installed.

+Use terminal to fetch and execute a command-line tool dedicated to scaffold project files:

+<code>$ npx create-quantform-app my-app</code>

 Right now, you should have a working project to start research and developer new strategies.